miles-howell/miles-howell.github.io/_tabs/about.md

 order: 4
 ---

 My name is Miles Howell, and I'm a builder at heart.
-My journey into technology wasn't a straight line — it started with a foundation in physics and systems engineering, detoured into crafting custom Game Boy cartridges from scratch, and has now found a home in the world of Machine Learning.
+My journey through technology hasn't been a straight line — it started with a childhood curiosity that's since grown, thanks to a foundation in physics, mathematics and systems engineering, into a professional passion.
+I now focus on unraveling the unexpected, emergent behaviors we're beginning to find in current LLMs.

 This background gives me a unique perspective.
 I see ML not just as abstract algorithms, but as a part of a larger system — one that involves clean code, thoughtful user experience, and real-world application.
+How will AI evolve alongside humanity?
+And will the two ever meaningfully intertwine?

 ### Why This Blog?